Skip to main content

 You’ll study modules that are bespoke and have been designed specifically to meet the needs of apprenticeship learners.
 You’ll also learn in small groups throughout the course, so you can take advantage of the high levels of support on offer.

 You’ll hear the experiences and viewpoints from service users and carers, who are part of the Public Partnership Group.
-You can benefit, too, from specialist clinical teaching facilities and world-leading research facilities, via the University’s new Daphne Steele Building, which will open in 2024.
+You can benefit, too, from specialist clinical teaching facilities and world-leading research facilities, via the University’s new Daphne Steele Building.

 Entry requirements